Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution

 This work was supported by the U.S. Department of Energy under contract number DE-AC02-09CH11466.
-The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
 G.J. was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0021110.